Charles Baek

 Overview

-Charles Baek, a counsel in Crowell & Moring’s Government Contracts Group, serves government contracts clients of all sizes, with an emphasis on claims/recovery practice.
+Charles Baek, a partner in Crowell & Moring’s Government Contracts Group, serves government contracts clients of all sizes, with an emphasis on claims/recovery practice.
 His practice focuses on litigation before the boards of contract appeals (ASBCA and CBCA), as well as the Court of Federal Claims and litigation/arbitration for prime-sub disputes.
 Charles also provides counseling to clients on compliance, contract administration, and cost accounting, among other topics.
 His relevant experience includes:

 - Served as counsel in the $13 billion Affordable Care Act “risk corridors” litigation at the U.S. Supreme Court.